tir38/til/README.md

 * 4/13/2015	"%s" is a valid string formatter; you don't need to use $1%s

-* 4/13/2015	if three wigets live insde a LinearLayout and the second one is "match parent" and first and third widgets are "wrap content"  then you'll see the first and second wigets but not the third. it will get collapsed to zero
+* 4/13/2015	if three widgets live inside a LinearLayout and the second one is "match parent" and first and third widgets are "wrap content"  then you'll see the first and second widgets but not the third. it will get collapsed to zero